matias-kovero/AWiB/4-RPA/README.md

 - 1927400-1
 - 1539240-6

-##### Help
+### Help
 I can't select ytj.fi to my ``Object clone``
 > Please check you have the webpage open on the background.
 As it will list only pages you have open.

 How to add variables to fields?
-> Select the field you want the variable and press F2 .
+> Select the field you want the variable and press Fn+F2.

 Robot isn't doing nothing
 > Make sure you don't have multiple webpages open, it will only work on one page.

-Web page stays open after task is completed
-> Remeber to add a close webpage at the end of all code blocks

 I'm stuck, what to do.
 > Don't hesitate to ask help.

-> Also if you can't get the functions to work.
-There is an working version.
+> Also, if you can't get your bot to work, there is an working version.
 Ask assistance to get it setup.